-As the CoVid-19 pandemic continues to grow, more and more WordCamps worldwide are now canceled.
+As the CoVid-19 pandemic continues to grow, more and more WordCamps worldwide are being canceled.

 The effects of the CoVid-19 pandemic are now spreading into the WordPress ecosystem.